ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/quickstart.rst

 ============

 Specify the IP address and port containing a mavlink stream.
 The address to connect to must be your own IP address or loopback address.
-Alternatively the if the local IP address is not known, use 0.0.0.0 for MAVProxy find and use the local IP address.
+Alternatively, if the local IP address is not known, use 0.0.0.0 for MAVProxy find and use the local IP address.
 The type of stream (tcp or udp) should also be specified.

 .. code:: bash